I hope you enjoy reading the blog post.

 - Confirm your action by tapping “Block” in the pop-up window

-You can unblock people simply by tapping the “Unblock” button next to their name, then confirming the action by tapping “Unblock” in the pop-up window.
+You can unblock people simply by tapping the “Unblock” button next to their name.
+Then confirm the action by tapping “Unblock” in the pop-up window.

 Facebook Dating Safety Features